BaerMitUmlaut/Poppy/README.md

 - **lrRadios[]**
   This does also not support randomness.
 All radios within this array will be given to the unit.
+- **preLoadout**
+  Can contain code that will be compiled and called with the current unit and the loadout class before applying the loadout.
+- **postLoadout**
+  Same as *preLoadout*, but called after applying the loadout.

 ### Changing Poppy's settings
 Poppy has a few settings that allow you little bit more customization.
 You can